MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

   .build()
 ```

-- The callback provided to the `factory.define` method is executed everytime we ask the factory to create a new post for us.
 - The `faker.helpers.arrayElement()` picks a random title from the array.
 - The `faker.internet.url()` generates a realistic URL.
 - The `faker.lorem.paragraphs(3)` creates three paragraphs of placeholder text.